Planetary Regulator of Bandhu-sthana * Sukha-daya

 A natural teacher.
 Identified with schooling.

 Icon of lawful rhythms and routines.
-Represents the land, its people and their roots, an ethnicity, a particular type of schooling or upbringing, proficiency in practice of a set of culturally embedded manners and customs.
+Represents the land, its people and their roots, an ethnicity, a particular type of schooling or upbringing, proficiency in practice of a set of culturally embedded manners and folkways, ancient customs, and established cultural norms.

 Symbol of protection from threats, sought by the weak and appreciated by the strong.